spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

       }
   }

-The different files for "astrodrizzle" are for the case of 1 exposure ("any_n1"), 2 exposures (acs_hrc_any_n2), etc. Each json file with an associated task above (e.g. astrodrizzle) will have the parameters for that task.
+Each json file with an associated task above (e.g. astrodrizzle) will have the parameters for that task.
 These files will be used to initialize variables that are required in the processing of the data and, in the case of "astrodrizzle", are separated into different steps.

 Detector Configuration Files for Alignment